-Plant-based beef isn’t the only vegan meat that Taco Bell has tested out.
-In August 2022, the fast-food chain tested its own proprietary vegan beef across select locations in Birmingham, AL. Back in June 2021, a store in southern California tested out the Naked Chalupa with a Crispy Plant-Based Shell.
+One such test took place in Irvine, CA for just four days.
+Starting on June 23, 2021, Taco Bell tested the Naked Chalupa with a Crispy Plant-Based Shell at a lone Irvine location.
 Developed as a meat-free version of the Naked Chicken Chalupa, the test item featured a shell made entirely from a pea protein-based vegan chicken.

 How to order vegan at Taco Bell

-When it comes to ordering vegan at Taco Bell, you can just order things at the drive-thru using your words.
-But, we love ordering for pickup via the website or the app.
+We love ordering for pickup via the website or the app.
 Why?
 Because it makes custom orders—which you need to do a lot of when you’re ordering vegan—as easy as the tap of a button.
 You can remove, or add, any ingredient from any item on the menu.
-That beats asking for a Crunchy Taco Supreme fresco style with beans instead of beef along with any add-ons you’re craving.
+That beats asking for a Crunchy Taco Supreme with beans instead of beef along with any add-ons you’re craving.

 Here are 14 vegan menu items and extras to order the next time you’re at Taco Bell.